ircv3/ircv3-specifications/core/capability-negotiation.md

     CAP <nick> NEW :<extension 1> [<extension 2> ... [<extension n>]]

 As with `LS`, the last parameter is a space-separated list of new capabilities that are now offered by the server.
-If the client supports CAP Version `302`, the capabilities SHOULD be listed with values, as in the `CAP LS` response.
+If the client supports CAP version `302`, the capabilities SHOULD be listed with values, as in the `CAP LS` response.

 Example: